pypeit/PypeIt/doc/pypit_file.rst

 ============

-This section will instruct you on how to build a .pypit setting file from scratch.
+This section will instruct you on how to build a .pypit PYPIT file from scratch.
 This is **not** recommended.
-The following documentation is mainly for guiding modifications to an existing setting file.
+The following documentation is mainly for guiding modifications to an existing PYPIT file.

 Naming
 ++++++

 Create a .pypit file.
-Name it anything you want, but for example, it's useful to have: the instrument name, the grating or grism used, the dichroic, etc. For example, we could call our settings file 'lris_blue_long_600_4000_d560.pypit', for our data as collected on LRIS's blue arm, in long slit mode, using the 600/4000 grism and d560 dichroic.
+Name it anything you want, but for example, it's useful to have: the instrument name, the grating or grism used, the dichroic, etc. For example, we could call our PYPIT file 'lris_blue_long_600_4000_d560.pypit', for our data as collected on LRIS's blue arm, in long slit mode, using the 600/4000 grism and d560 dichroic.

-You can make any comments in your .pypit settings file with a pound sign::
+You can make any comments in your PYPIT file with a pound sign::

     # This is a comment line